pbsa-github/peerplays-docker/README.md

-# Steem-in-a-box by @someguy123
+# Steem-in-a-box by @someguy123 adapted for Peerplays Blockchain

-**Steem-in-a-box** is a toolkit for using the Steem [docker images](https://hub.docker.com/r/someguy123/steem/tags/) published by @someguy123.
+**Peerplays-in-a-box** is a toolkit for using the Peerplays [docker images](https://hub.docker.com/r/datasecuritynode/peerplays/tags/) published by @datasecuritynode.

-It's purpose is to simplify the deployment of `steemd` nodes.
+It's purpose is to simplify the deployment of `peerplaysd` nodes.

 Features:

  - Automatic docker installer
- - Easily update Steem (steemd, cli_wallet etc.) with binary images
+ - Easily update Peerplays (peerplaysd, cli_wallet etc.) with binary images
- - Easily build your own new versions of Steem by editing the docker files
+ - Easily build your own new versions of Peerplays by editing the docker files
  - Single command to download and install block_log from gtg's server
  - Easily adjust /dev/shm size
- - Automatically forwards port 2001 for seeds
+ - Automatically forwards port 9777 for seeds
  - Automatically installs a working example configuration for seeds, which can easily be customized for witnesses and full nodes
  - Quick access to common actions such as start, stop, replay, rebuild, local wallet, remote wallet, and much more
- - Constantly maintained by a top 20 Steem witness (@someguy123) - updated docker images are often available within 24 hours of version release

 # Usage